benchopt/benchopt/README.rst

 Command line usage
 ------------------

-To run the benchmark OLS on all datasets and with all solvers, run:
+To run the Lasso benchmark on all datasets and with all solvers, run:

 .. code-block::